PrestaShop/prestashop-specs/Catalog-products-add-edit.md

 Permanent redirection (301) = Permanently display another product or category instead.
 Temporary redirection (302) = Temporarily display another product or category instead.

+<a id="options"></a>
+### Options tab

+**As a merchant I want to be able to manage the options for my products.**

+Here is the list of the elements of options tab:

+- **Visibility**: Drop-down with 4 options.
+By default, everywhere is selected.
+ 1) **Everywhere**: The product is displayed in the catalog (categories) and can be found if you search for it.
+ 2) **Catalog only**: The product is displayed in the catalog (categories) and can’t be found if you search for it.
+ 3) **Search only**: The product is not displayed in the catalog (categories) and can be found if you search for it.
+ 4) **Nowhere**: The product is not displayed in the catalog (categories) and can’t be found if you search for it.

+- **Available for order**: Checkbox checked by default.
+If you uncheck it, the add to cart button is disabled in the product page in front-office and the “show price” checkbox is displayed (checked).

+- **Show price**: This checkbox appears when you unselect “available for order” checkbox and it’s checked.
+If you uncheck it, the product price isn’t displayed on the product page and product lists in front-office.

+- **Web only**: Checkbox not checked by default.
+When checked and when the product is “available for order” OR “show price” is checked, a label “Online only” is displayed on the product page and product lists in front-office.

+- **Tags**: There is a placeholder: “Use a comma to create separate tags.
+E.g.: dress, cotton, party dresses.”
+To validate a tag, you can push Enter or comma key.
+The tags appears in Shop parameters > Search > Tags and are associated to the product.
+You can remove a tag by clicking on the cross.
+The tag is also removed in Shop parameters > Search > Tags.
+A drop-down next to the field is displayed when there are several languages installed and enabled.
+It allows to choose in which language the field is displayed.
+Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic.

+- **Information message**: “Tags facilitate the product search for customers using the search bar” There is a read more link to open the following info: “Choose terms and keywords which your potential customers commonly would search for when looking for this product.
+Make sure that they are consistent with the tags you may have already defined.
+You can manage tag aliases in the Search section.
+If you add new tags, you have to rebuild the index.”

+- **Condition**: Drop-down with 3 options: New, Used, Refurbished.
+By default, New is selected.

+- **Display condition on product page**: Checkbox, by default it’s not checked.
+When checked, the condition is displayed on the product page in front-office.

+- **ISBN**: Field, only numbers are accepted.
+The International Standard Book Number (ISBN) is used to identify books and other publications.

+- **EAN-13 or JAN barcode**: Field, only numbers are accepted.
+This type of product code is specific to Europe and Japan, but is widely used internationally.
+It is a superset of the UPC code: all products marked with an EAN will be accepted in North America.

+- **UPC barcode**: Field, only numbers are accepted.
+This type of product code is widely used in the United States, Canada, the United Kingdom, Australia, New Zealand and in other countries.

+- **Add a customization field**: You can click several times on this button to add multiple customization fields.
+Fields are displayed on the product page in front-office.
+When you click on it that opens a form with the following fields:

+  - **Label**: Enter the name of the field which is displayed on the product page in front-office.
+A drop-down next to the field is displayed when there are several languages installed and enabled.
+It allows to choose in which language the field is displayed.
+In the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic.

+  - **Type**: Drop-down with 2 options: text & file.
+By default text is selected.

+  - **Delete**: Button to delete the field.
+When you click on it, you have a modal to cancel or confirm the action.

+  - **Required**: Checkbox not checked by default.
+When checked the field is required in front-office and you can’t add the product to the cart while it’s not completed.

+- **Attach a new file**: Button allowing to add files to the product page.
+When you click on it, a form is opened with the elements below.
+If you click a second time on it, the form is closed.
+If you want to add many files, you need to add the first one before adding another one.

+  - **Choose files**: You can browse and choose files

+  - **Title**: Field with the title of the document, displayed in front-office

+  - **Description**: Field with the description of the document, displayed in front-office

+  - **Add**: Button to add the file.
+After clicking on it the file is displayed in a table with 3 columns: Checkbox Title, File name & Type.
+There is a checkbox allowing to check/uncheck all the files (issue 9790)
+When the checkbox is checked, the file is displayed on the product page (attachments tab) in front-office.
+When the checkbox isn’t checked, the file isn’t displayed.
+If there is only 1 file and not checked, attachments tab isn’t displayed in front-office.
+The files uploaded through the product page in back-office are listed in Catalog > Files.

+  - **Cancel**: Button to close the form

+- **Suppliers**: This part is displayed only if you have created and enabled at least one supplier.
+Indicating the product's supplier is not really important for customers, but it may turn out to be an essential part for the merchant’s internal management, not least when managing stock: the merchant simply needs to know who he bought the product from.

+  - **Information message about suppliers**: “This interface allows you to specify the suppliers of the current product and its combinations, if any.
+You can specify supplier references according to previously associated suppliers.”
+Click on read more link to display the following information: “When using the advanced stock management tool (see Shop Parameters > Products settings), the values you define (price, references) will be used in supply orders.”

+  - **Choose the suppliers associated with this product**: All enabled suppliers are displayed with a checkbox before their names.
+If it’s checked, the product is associated to the supplier and displayed on the supplier page in front-office.

+  - **Default supplier**: When you check a supplier, a radio button allowing to choose the default supplier appears.
+When there is only one supplier checked, the default supplier radio button is automatically checked (issue 9580) When there are many suppliers checked, it’s not mandatory to select a default supplier.
+You can save without choosing a default supplier.

+ - **Supplier reference(s)**: This part is displayed only if you have associated at least one supplier to the product.
+The supplier's section also features a table that enables you to set the precise reference and unit price/currency for each product combination, per supplier.
+If the product has more than one supplier, the table will display each supplier one after the other.

+  - **Information message about supplier reference(s)**: “You can specify product reference(s) for each associated supplier.
+Click "Save" after changing selected suppliers to display the associated product references.”

+  - **Table of suppliers**:
+    - **The product name**: Display the product name
+    - **Supplier reference**: Field to specify the product reference for each supplier.
+    - **Price (tax excl.)**: Field to specify the product price for each supplier.
+    - **Currency**: Dropdown with all installed and enabled currencies.
+If there are many currencies, the default one is selected by default.
+Allow to specify the product currency for each supplier.